vviguie/hugo-website/content/courses/GETEC/_index.md

 ---
-title: Climate Change and Urban Policy Choices [page under construction]
+title: Climate Change and Urban Policy Choices
 linkTitle: Cities and climate
 summary: A course given in master GETEC in Sciences Po.
 date: '2021-01-24'